-Check out the content in the IR at mountainscholar.org.
+Check out the content in the IR at repository.mines.edu.

 Works created by or in collaboration with Mines faculty, staff, and students can go in the IR.
 This includes works from academic and administrative departments and other organizational units.
+Please use the instructions in our submission guide to submit items.
 Content falls under these broad categories:

 - Research and scholarly outputs.
 Examples—journal articles, data sets, conference proceedings, posters